abbbi/virtnbdbackup/README.md

  [..]
 ```

-During restore, you must unzip the data from both zip files into a single
+During restore unzip the data from both zip files into a single directory:
-directory.
+(use `virtnbdrestore` to reconstruct the virtual machine images):

 ```
  # unzip -o -d restoredata backup-full.zip
  # unzip -o -d restoredata backup-inc1.zip
 ```

 # Restore examples